vnavarro/skills-matcher-server/README.md

   It'll create and start containers for each item on [docker-compose](docker-compose.yml) file

-  Add the flag `-d` to this command to run it in backgroud.
+  Add the flag `-d` to this command to run it in background.
 To stop the services run
   ```
   $ docker-compose stop
   ```